 I have travelled to Istanbul on numerous occasions over the past two decades and have never felt unsafe, whether I was travelling solo or with others.
 I came to a blinding realization that the purpose of any act of terror is to instill fear in the local population and to cripple it’s economy and sow the seeds of political discord.

 The effect for Turkey’s tourism industry was that it has impacted the choices of millions of tourists who may have visited it’s cities and has had a very big impact on tourism revenues.
 This was confirmed by the tour guides on our Hidden Beyoğlu food tour who said that the tourism revenues had fallen by at least 40%.

 If you are considering booking a guided group tour of Istanbul or getting a private Istanbul tour guide, I would highly recommend the guided food tours offered by Culinary Backstreets.
 All of the guides I have met thus far have been knowledgeable and passionate about the country, the city and it’s food.
 I learned as much about the history of Turkish cuisine, the culture and the historical context as I did about the food that we ate on the street food tours.

 How to apply for a visa for Turkey

 Many nationalities may apply for a sticker visa at the immigration counters at the international ports of entry.
 Ensure that your travel document is valid for at least 60 days beyond your duration of stay in the country or the visa application may be rejected.

 If you are a citizen of any one of the 108 countries on the approved list, you may apply for an e-visa online for tourism and commercial trips.
-The single entry visa is issued electronically online and a link to download the visa is also emailed separately.
+It is not an Istanbul visa, but a single entry issued electronically online to visit the country.
+A link to download the visa is also emailed separately.
 Citizens of 39 countries may apply for a multiple entry e-visa.
 The visa fees and validity period of the visa vary depending on the country issuing the travel document and/or travel document used.